jnozzi/cocoadev.com/markdown/InvarianceCheckingWithAspectCocoa.md

 //main.m
 #import <Cocoa/Cocoa.h>
-#import "General/ACInvariance.h"
+#import "ACInvariance.h"

 int main(int argc, const char *argv[])
 {
-	General/NSAutoreleasePool * pool = General/[[NSAutoreleasePool alloc] init];
+	NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];

-	// change General/InvariantObject to the name of the class you want to have invariant checking
+	// change InvariantObject to the name of the class you want to have invariant checking
 	// call it multiple times to load for multiple classes
-	// General/InvariantObject should have a -invariant method and a +invariant method defined General/[ACInvariance loadAspectForClass:@"General/InvariantObject"];
+	// InvariantObject should have a -invariant method and a +invariant method defined [ACInvariance loadAspectForClass:@"InvariantObject"];

-        int result = General/NSApplicationMain(argc, argv);
+        int result = NSApplicationMain(argc, argv);

 	[pool release];